Body worn camera footage proves crucial in Keith Williams trial

 Back on that day in October of 2019, Officer Wright was attempting to remove Williams from the residence as requested by his family.
 During the encounter, Williams stabbed Wright in the face, ultimately blinding him permanently.
 Monroe County District Attorney Sandra Doorley said that moment being captured was pivotal for the jury’s decision.

-Mazzeo said body worn camera footage is a useful in situations like this, but it’s not everything.
+Mazzeo said body-worn camera footage is useful in situations like this, but it’s not everything.

 Doorley said the video corroborated all the testimonies put forth in court, saying being able to see and hear what went on that day was crucial to Officer Wright finding justice.